Transport in Auckland

 Auckland ferry services connect the central city to the North Shore and Eastern Bays.
 Ferries also travel to the islands of the Hauraki Gulf, such as Waiheke and Rangitoto.It takes about 15 minutes to walk up the hill from the downtown ferry terminal in Quay Street to the City Campus.
 You can also catch a bus from Britomart or the bottom of Queen Street to the City Campus.

 Fullers is the main operator of passenger ferry services in Auckland harbour.
 Fullers also runs ferry cruises and tourist trips, which are a great way to see Auckland from the sea.

-Cycling is a great, cheap way to get around and get fit at the same time.
-Cycling is also an ecologically responsible option.
+Cycling is a cheap way to get around and get fit at the same time.
+Plus it’s also ecologically responsible.
 Bicycles can be taken on ferries and trains, so you can combine cycling with other forms of public transport if you live a long way out of the city.

 Cycle parking is provided on each campus.
 Make sure you lock your bike, and either secure your cycling accessories (eg, helmet) or take them with you.

 There is a secure bike shed near Symonds Street, beside the Recreation Centre.
-Please ensure that you are enrolled fulltime before requesting access to the Bike Shed.
+Please ensure you are enrolled full-time before requesting access to the bike shed.

 If you have a department card, see your department to activate your bike shed access onto your card.
 If you do not have a department card, you can get one from the Student Information Centre.

-You can get cycling maps, a cyclist’s guide and cycling tips from the Auckland Transport website.
+You can get cycling maps, a cyclist’s guide and tips from Auckland Transport.